De-streaming

 Will any other subject areas be impacted by this shift?

 The de-streaming of the Grade 9 curriculum was the first step towards further de-streaming in other curriculum areas, which will better support all students in having every opportunity to pursue the pathway of their choice after their K-12 education.
-As a result of our commitment to all students having access to all the course options in Grade 11, all of our Grade 10 courses will also be only at the Academic level by the 2024-2025 school year.
+As a result of our commitment to all students having access to all the course options in Grade 11, Grade 10 core courses will also be only at the Academic level.

 While we do not yet know what other courses and curriculum may additionally be changed by the Ministry of Education, rest assured that we will communicate those changes to our students, family and school communities as they occur.

-Where can I find more information about the new Grade 9 courses?
+Where can I find more information about the de-streamed Grade 9 courses?

-The new courses are available for educators and parents on the Ontario Curriculum and Resources website.
+The course curriculum is available for educators, parents and families on the Ontario Curriculum and Resources website.